01NakulGoel/Hashnode/clc2f7goz000008jt1pfdc5w0.md

 # React component?

 In React, a component is a piece of reusable code that represents a part of a user interface.
-Components can be either a function or a class.
+Components can be either based on functions or a class.

 ```javascript
 const MyCode = ()=>{